 This course is designed to teach the student the fundamental administrative operations in tile medical office/facility including communicating/interacting with patients, scheduling appointments, processing clinical and financial records, and equipment/supplies management.
-Students will also learn professional fees, health insurance, and processing claim forms.
+Students will be taught professional fees, health insurance, and processing claim forms.
 Revenue management including billing and collections as well as accounting practices will also be discussed.
-The course will conclude with tile fundamentals of marketing and customer service and workplace safety/emergency preparedness.
+The course will conclude with tile fundamentals of marketing and customer service. and workplace safety/emergency preparedness.

-HCC-126 (2.0 CREDITS) - ELECTRONIC RECORDS IN HEALTHCARE

-This course will present tile electronic health record.
+HCC-126 (2.0 CREDITS) - ELECTRONIC RECORDS IN HEALTHCARE This course will present tile electronic health record.
 The course commences with the history of the medical record leading to tile development of the EHR.
-The student will learn the standards for HER, as well as setup and clinical administration of tile electronic record.
+The student will be taught the standards for HER, as well as setup and clinical administration of tile electronic record.
 Students will discuss the elements of patient charts and use of the EHR in the medical office/facility during patient visit.
 Students will understand tile basic tools available in electronic records as well as methods for customizing the EHR.
 The course ends with an introduction to use of the EHR for tracking productivity and quality control.

-HCC-135 (3.0 CREDITS) - MEDICAL LAW AND ETHICAL PRINCIPLES IN HEALTHCARE

-This course will introduce the student to legal and ethical principles specific to health care.
-It will commence with an overview of the foundations of law and ethics including licensure, certification, accreditation, and legislation affecting health care plans.
-The student will learn about legal principles related to contracts and agreements, professional liability, medical malpractice, medical records. informed consent, privacy laws and HIPAA.
+HCC-135 (3.0 CREDITS) - MEDICAL LAW AND ETHICAL PRINCIPLES IN HEALTHCARE plans.
+The student will be taught about legal principles related to contracts and agreements, professional liability, medical malpractice, medical records, informed consent, privacy laws and HIPAA.
 The course concludes with an introduction to professional and social health care issues including physician duties and responsibilities, workplace legalities, death & dying and legal/ethical considerations related to organ procurement and physician assisted suicide.